linode/apl-docs/docs/get-started/labs/auto-image-update.md

 ---
-slug: lab-11
+slug: auto-image-update
 title: Configure auto image updater
-sidebar_label: Configure auto image updater
+sidebar_label: Configure Auto Image Updater
 ---

-When using the Workload feature in Otomi to deploy Helm charts from the Developer Catalog, then you can also use the `Auto image updater` feature to to automatically update the container images of Kubernetes workloads.
+When using the Workload feature in APL to deploy Helm charts from the Developer Catalog, then you can also use the `Auto image updater` feature to to automatically update the container images of Kubernetes workloads.

 :::info
-Otomi only supports the image update feature in combination with a Helm chart stored in the Developer Catalog.
+APL only supports the image update feature in combination with a Helm chart stored in the Catalog.
 :::

 ## Create a Workload with auto image updater